Inside America’s abandoned theme parks

 Dogpatch, Marble Falls, Arkansas

 Eventually, its time was up, and the gates were closed in 1993.
 Shortly afterwards, the owners attempted to sell the park on eBay, but its decaying slides, creaking shells and character statues garnered no interest.
-Today the site has a new owner, and though it remains in a sorry state for now, the idea of its restoration and reopening has been floated over the years.
-There's now even a documentary film about the park, too, and hopes that there'll be a happy ending for this sorry story.
+When a well-received documentary film about the park hopes were high that there'd be a happy ending for this sorry story.

 Rose Island, Charlestown, Indiana